 - ownership (cooperative, government, public, private).

 In order to receive detailed information about companies, you have to do thorough research and validation.
 Depending on your niche, it can be a lengthy process, so this task can be outsourced to a reliable and qualified team.
 For example, at Belkins, we assemble teams responsible for gleaning fresh firmographic data from a large variety of sources.
-While always publicly available, those sources remain unknown to B2B owners, who are merely starting to explore their research tools and methods.
+While always publicly available, those sources remain unknown to B2B digital agency owners, who are merely starting to explore their research tools and methods.
 So if you’re a beginner, there is no shame in asking for assistance and consulting with experts.

 How is predictive lead scoring used for appointment setting?